FAQs About HoT

 If both you and the other person write me requesting each other, I’ll be happy to pair you up.
 If not, I will assign roommates.

 Will we fly together?

-I encourage students to talk and plan amongst themselves and share itineraries on the listserv after we get administrative approval to purchase airline tickets, but we will not be officially traveling to Thailand as a group and may leave and return from different airports on different airlines on different days.
+I encourage students to talk and plan amongst themselves and share itineraries on the listserv after we get administrative approval to purchase airline tickets, but we will not be officially traveling to or from Thailand as a group and may leave and return from different airports on different airlines on different days.
 Each student will purchase his or her own flights.